Japanese TV Apps for Android for All Your Bingeing Needs

 - 恋するメゾン (こい する メゾン) — “Rainbow Rose”: Students from various countries must live in the same boarding house in Korea.

-Although FluentU doesn’t contain full episodes, you can watch tons of video clips from authentic Japanese TV shows on this app.
+While FluentU doesn’t contain too many full episodes, you can watch many video clips from authentic Japanese TV shows on this app.
 You may find this easier than committing to full episodes, especially if you’re just starting out.

 There’s a good chance you’ve heard of Crunchyroll before.
 This awesome website has been the main source of anime online for years.
 Their app is pretty cool too, and offers a few drama options as well as popular (and lesser-known!) anime.

 Any level of learner could benefit from watching the shows on Crunchyroll but, like with Viki, we suggest testing the waters to find an anime or show that won’t be too challenging for you to follow.

 The subtitles available depend entirely on the show you’re watching.
 Some have no subtitles (although most have at least English ones) while others have both English and Japanese subtitles.